Start Here

 Proxy your home Jellyfin media server through a VPS with SSL, security headers, WebSocket support, and dynamic DNS for residential connections.

-I want to understand what's attacking my server
+I want to keep my server safe

 Common Web Attack Bots and Scanners